calipho-sib/dataintegration-tutorial/sessions/s2.airflow/README.md

 ### Airflow with Docker Compose

 A rather easy approach is to use docker compose to start these components all together.
 A docker file for airflow can be found in an open source contribution at https://github.com/puckel/docker-airflow.
 We use a derivative of this docker file for our purpose.
-Note that the airflow.cfg config file is at *conf* folder.
+Note that the airflow.cfg config file is at *config* folder and in *scripts* folder there is a shell script, which acts as an entrypoint command for airflow images.
 Now to build the airflow docker image;

 ```
 docker build -t sibdays.airflow .